2025 Schedule - (tentative schedule - managers to review - subject to change due to weather, field availability, etc)

 * No stealing of home.
 Can advance home on a passed ball.

-* Runners must slide or avoid contact with the catcher at a play at the plate.
+* Runners must slide or avoid contact with the catcher at a play at the plate or a relay throw at 2nd.

 * Subs are not allowed to pitch and must bat after paying league members in the lineup.